realBjornRoden/terraforming/README.md

-# terraform templates
+# infrastructure as code (IaC)
-The idea behind infrastructure as code (IaC) is to create and execute code to define, deploy, update, and destroy the computing, storage and networking infrastructure.
+The purpose of infrastructure as code (IaC) is to create and execute code to define, create, modify, and delete computing, storage and networking infrastructure, with consistency.
 * [terraform](https://www.terraform.io)

 ***
+## terraform templates
 1. Install terraform
    * macOS (Unix)
    ```